Menu

 Stage 1

-The cancer is only affecting one layer of the pleura (lining of the lungs).
-Mesothelioma may have spread to the pericardium (lining of the heart), diaphragm and/or lung.
+The cancer is only affecting one layer of the pleura, or lining of the lungs.
+Mesothelioma may have spread to the pericardium (lining of the heart), diaphragm or lung.

 Stage 2

 Mesothelioma has spread to both layers of the pleura but is still localized to one side of the body.
-Mesothelioma may have spread to nearby lymph nodes.
+Tumors may have spread to nearby lymph nodes.

 Stage 3

-Mesothelioma has spread to the chest wall, esophagus, diaphragm and/or lymph nodes.
+Mesothelioma has spread to other tissues or organs, like the chest wall, esophagus or diaphragm.
 The cancer may have also spread to nearby lymph nodes on both sides of the body.
-Mesothelioma has not spread to distant parts of the body at this stage.
+Tumors have not spread to distant parts of the body at this stage.

 Stage 4

-This system also breaks down the four stages even further to include stages 1A, 1B, 3A and 3B.
-Doctors updated the TNM system with these additional stages in January of 2018.
-The six stages of the updated system make it easier to estimate mesothelioma prognosis.
-The additional stages also help doctors choose the most effective treatment option for each patient.
+The TNM system also breaks down the four stages even further to include stages 1A, 1B, 3A and 3B.
+This update was intended to make it easier to estimate mesothelioma prognosis.
+The additional stages can also help doctors choose the most effective treatment options for each patient.

 Butchart Staging System

 Proposed in 1976, the Butchart System is the oldest formal mesothelioma staging system.
 The system is only used to stage pleural mesothelioma.
 In this system, the location of the primary tumor mass determines the stage.
-This system is not commonly used today.
+This mesothelioma staging system does not take into account tumor size or overall level of cancer present.

 Brigham Staging System